10 Safety Tips For First Time Electric Scooter Riders

 2. Be Familiar With Your Scooter’s Controls

-All electric scooters and kids scooter come with informative manuals which give you all the instructions you need to ride your scooter.
+All electric scooter users and kids scooter come with informative manuals which give you all the instructions you need to ride your scooter.
 Familiarize yourself with the different controls and test them out.

 The manual will also contain assembly instructions and other precautions you should take.